abloomston/workwithme.guide-myguide/index.md

 ---
 ## Values

-* I value curiosity and self-reliance.
-I love digging into new problem areas and figuring things out on my own.
+* I value **curiosity** and **self-reliance**.
+I love digging into new problem areas or technologies and figuring those out on my own.
-I value passion and cooperation.
+* I value **passion** and **cooperation**.
 Pairing with a colleague on a problem they are as interested in solving as I am is awesome.
-* I aspire to be consistent.
-I am huge fan of code formatters and linters for instance.
+* I aspire to be **consistent** from both a technical standpoint and how I approch relationships with my colleagues.
-* I often fill the role of facilitator.
-I strive to make sure the people around me feel heard and understood.
+* I often fill the role of _facilitator_.
+I strive to make sure the people around me feel **heard** and **understood**.

 ## Personality

 * I tend to avoid interpersonal conflict but often pursue the conflict that comes out of discussing technical or process problems.
 I relish a good back and forth on a technical or process related issue.
 It is an interesting dichotomy that I am still trying to figure out.
-* I see myself as an optimist.
+* I see myself as an **optimist**.
 It takes a lot to make me sad or angry or annoyed.
-* I aspire to be playful.
+* I aspire to be **playful**.
 This is an important part of interactions with my colleagues.
-I like to to joke and have fun in meetings, this sometimes can lead to me getting off-topic.
+I like to to joke and have fun in meetings, this sometimes can lead to me getting _off-topic_.
-* I am very confident.
+* I am very **confident**.
 I tend to speak with authority even when I am not a subject matter expert on the topic of conversation.
 I am working on this.

 * My Meyers-Biggs type is INFP-A.

 ## Receiving Feedback & Recognition

-* I have taken the test and my love language is quality-time.
+* I have taken the test and my love language is **quality-time**.
 This rings true to me.
 Having conversations where the other person is listening and engaged is very important to me.

 * I welcome critical or negative feedback but I ask that it is given in a private 1 on 1.

 * I find it difficult to give critical or negative feedback to others.
+This is the part of me that avoids interpersonal conflict.
 I am working on this.
-This is the part of me that avoids interpersonal conflict.

 ## Work Patterns
 I live and work remotely in Denver, CO where the timezone is UTC-7 (UTC-6 during daylight savings).
-I'll talk here using UTC-8 (UTC-7 during daylight savings) as this is the timezone at the headquarters office in SF.
+I'll talk here using the timezone of San Francisco, UTC-8 (UTC-7 during daylight savings), as this where most of my colleagues live and work.

 #### What hours do you usually work?